-As I told before 0xc00000e9 means that something is wrong with your hard drive – but sometime the error coold just be a false positive – i.e. it maybe something else.
-So first check the consistence of your installation media.
+As I told before 0xc00000e9 means that something is wrong with your hard drive – but sometimes the error could just be a false positive – i.e. it maybe something else.
+So first check the consistency of your installation media.
 To do so, download MD5 Hash Checker and install it.

-MD5sum hash check is a utility that check if you had a bad ISO image when you burned it to disk.
-Microsoft has published the Md5sum hash in the download page of Windows 8.
+MD5sum hash check is a utility that checks if you had a bad ISO image when you burned it to disk.
+Microsoft has published the Md5sum hash on the download page of Windows 8.
 So compare that value with the file you have downloaded and make sure the Md5sum hash value matches.